Lab 3: Ground, Ground Loops, and Ground Fault Interruption

 can detect a leakage current fault on the ground wire, and open-circuit the

 hot path as a result.
 (GFI)

-Start with the Lab 3 box, which can be plugged in from two power cords, and which has front panel terminals for each power cord's neutral and ground.
+Start with a Lab 3 box, which is be plugged in from two power cords, and which has front panel terminals for each power cord's neutral and ground.
 Also in the box is a pathway from one hot (left, yellow plug) to ground through a pushbutton switch and a variable resistor.

 (1A) Measure with the DMM